 Double Crust Chicken Pot Pie

 Back in the day, I bought those little mini pot pies in the frozen aisle for my boys.
-They’d come home from school starving, and a pot pie was occasionally the answer to their rumbling tummies.
+They’d come home from school ravenous, and a pot pie was occasionally the answer to their rumbling tummies.
 After looking at the nutrition label, I decided to start making my own version.
-THIS is it.

-Pot Pies are great for using up leftover chicken or turkey (hello Thanksgiving turkey!).
-I also love using a rotisserie chicken because the meat is amazingly tasty.
+Pot Pies are great for using up leftover chicken or turkey (hello smoked spatchcock turkey!).
+I also love using rotisserie chicken because it’s easy.

 Ingredients needed for Double Crust Chicken Pot Pie:

-• Flour – All-purpose flour helps create the roux, necessary for the filling.
+- Flour – All-purpose flour helps create the roux which is necessary for a thick filling.

-• Pie Crust – I like to use a store-bought pie crust (double crust), but if you have a great recipe for homemade, use that!
+- Pie Crust – I like to use a store-bought pie crust (double crust), but if you have a great recipe for a homemade pie crust, use that!

 How to make Double Crust Chicken Pot Pie: